 While a “more is better” approach isn’t always what you need, a multi-layer security system can help protect you against many of today’s more sophisticated threats.
 Today’s attacks are often multi-pronged, designed to exploit many different vulnerabilities, so a sophisticated, integrated protection system is the best way to prevent attacks.

 And don’t roll your eyes at us for reminding you!
-There’s a real history of breaches that only happened because a locker was left open and a physical disk was taken.
-For example, in 2013 the Texas Health Harris Methodist Hospital - Fort Worth reported that a microfiche record of patient data that was supposed to be destroyed was found in a park.
+There’s a real history of breaches.
+For example, the Texas Health Harris Methodist Hospital reported that a microfiche record of patient data that was supposed to be destroyed was found in a park.